 Suppose, for example, that a zone's key-signing key was compromised, and the zone owner had to revoke and replace the key.
-A resolver which had the original key configured as a static-key would be unable to validate this zone any longer; it would reply with a SERVFAIL response code.
-This would continue until the resolver operator had updated the dnssec-keys statement with the new key.
+A resolver which had the old key in a trusted-keys statement would be unable to validate this zone any longer; it would reply with a SERVFAIL response code.
+This would continue until the resolver operator had updated the trusted-keys statement with the new key.

-If, however, the trust anchor had been configured with initial-key instead, then the zone owner could add a "stand-by" key to their zone in advance. named would store the stand-by key, and when the original key was revoked, named would be able to transition smoothly to the new key.
+If, however, the zone were listed in a managed-keys statement instead, then the zone owner could add a "stand-by" key to the zone in advance. named would store the stand-by key, and when the original key was revoked, named would be able to transition smoothly to the new key.
 It would also recognize that the old key had been revoked, and cease using that key to validate answers, minimizing the damage that the compromised key could do.
-This is the process used to keep the ICANN root DNSSEC key up to date.